At this time, Grand Canyon National Park does not require reservations to enter the park, nor does it have timed entry.

 *Special note: While pets are never allowed below the rim of Grand Canyon, service animals are permitted if they are assisting their humans who have disabilities.
 It is highly recommended for the safety of your service dog that you check in with the Backcountry Information Center to learn how you can mitigate specific hazards posed by hiking on the park's inner canyon trails.

 - Leashed pets are allowed on trails above the rim, in Mather Campground, Desert View Campground, Trailer Village, and throughout developed areas.
-The South Rim Kennel is open 7 days/week and can provide a safe place for your furry friend to stay while you explore all Grand Canyon has to offer.
+The South Rim Kennel is open for overnight boarding 7 days/week, and can provide a safe place for your furry friend to stay while you explore all Grand Canyon has to offer.

 - Leashed pets are only allowed on the bridle trail (greenway) that connects the North Kaibab Trail, and the portion of the Arizona Trail north to the park entrance station.
 There is no Kennel on the North Rim.